The Terra Mosaic: Plot

 In the year 2995, teenage Daily Planet journalist Devlin O'Ryan, who has been accompanying the recently reconstituted Legion of Super-Heroes, is seriously wounded by Dominion soldiers.
 While hiding in Metropolis, he encounters 20 teenagers who appear to be the members of the Legion, from the time period immediately following the team's first encounter with Universo.
 It becomes apparent that the group was part of a secret Dominion project called Batch SW6, and that their last memories are from 17 years in the past.
 After Devlin convinces the skeptical Legionnaires that Earth is now under the covert control of the Dominators, team leader Invisible Kid (Lyle Norg) accepts his suggestion that the group join the underground resistance, led by Jacques Foccart (the former Legionnaire who became the second Invisible Kid) and Universo.
-During a brief skirmish, Devlin learns that he has the metahuman ability to reflect energy blasts directed at him.
+During a brief skirmish, Devlin learns that he has the metahuman ability to reflect energy.

-In an attempt to retrieve Batch SW6, the Dominators unleash B.I.O.N., an advanced android with all the powers of the Legionnaires.
+In an attempt to retrieve Batch SW6, the Dominators unleash B.I.O.N., an advanced android with the powers of the Legionnaires.
 The unit instead engages the adult Legion at their headquarters on the planet Talus.
 B.I.O.N. is eventually defeated, and Brainiac 5 discovers that it was created using the Computo matrix.
 While attempting to liberate underground Dominion chambers beneath Metropolis, the resistance (which includes former members of the Legion of Substitute Heroes) discovers numerous metahumans, including assassin/teleporter Monica Sade.
 They also discover a critically wounded Dirk Morgna (the former Sun Boy), who had been presumed dead.